The web content

 were however very willing to think and remember but this did not

 always lead to consistent answers..

-bells he has received from a relative from Mindoro (see the page
+of two bells he has received from a relative from Mindoro (see the

-Ethnography Museum in Vienna, see the page on
+Museum in Vienna, see the page on India.

-reported that several years ago she bought three small
+de Jong reported that several years ago she bought three small

-tiger bells in a store specialising in products from China,
+tiger bells in a store specializing in products from China,

 somewhere in Amsterdam.